kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_166.md

 ## NOA

+### Overview

+The behaviors of stakeholders in relation to railways in green cities and sustainable neighborhoods are primarily driven by their needs for efficient transportation, enhanced accessibility, reduced congestion, sustainability, improved health and well-being, and community connectivity.
+These needs motivate stakeholders to prioritize and support the development and integration of railways into urban transportation systems.
+Additionally, stakeholders recognize the opportunities presented by railways in terms of offering sustainable transportation options, efficient land use, active transportation integration, improved accessibility, social interaction, and reduced traffic congestion.
+These opportunities align with stakeholders' aspirations for environmentally friendly transportation and socially inclusive communities.
+Furthermore, stakeholders are aware of the capabilities of railways in providing efficient transportation, reducing carbon emissions, integrating sustainable infrastructure, enhancing accessibility and connectivity, ensuring safety and comfort, fostering community integration, and promoting the perception of sustainability.
+These capabilities empower stakeholders to actively engage in the planning, design, and management of railway systems in order to maximize the benefits of railways in green cities and sustainable neighborhoods.
+Overall, stakeholders' behaviors demonstrate their recognition of the needs, opportunities, and capabilities associated with railways, and their commitment towards realizing sustainable and socially inclusive urban transportation systems.

 ### Needs

-nIn the context of green cities and sustainable neighborhoods, the needs or motivations of stakeholders regarding railways can be categorized into automatic and reflective needs.
+In the context of green cities and sustainable neighborhoods, the needs or motivations of stakeholders regarding railways can be categorized into automatic and reflective needs.

 Automatic needs refer to immediate and practical requirements that stakeholders have in relation to railways in green cities.
 These needs include: